harryman13/uncc_bussing/README.md

 Running the code is as simple as running *Main Project/UNCCBussing.py*.
 Optionally to test other code, you can investigate and run code in *Main Project/Graphing.py*.

+##Instructions

+Click and drag to move around the map, Scroll and out to zoom, Click on a pin to see the associated graph, and click the pin again to close the graph.

+Thanks.